Bourbaki degree of pairs of projective surfaces: Introduction

-where $d = -c_1(\calt_\sigma)$ and $B = B_\nu \subset \mathbb{P}^n$ is a pure codimension two scheme which is generically locally a complete intersection, since $\calt_\sigma$ is a reflexive sheaf of rank two.
+where $B = B_\nu \subset \mathbb{P}^n$ is a pure codimension two scheme which is generically locally a complete intersection.
 The scheme $B_\nu$ depends on the choice of the syzygy $\nu$, but its Hilbert polynomial is independent of such a choice.
 In particular, we may consider the degree $\deg(B_\nu) = \Bour(\sigma)$, which we call \emph{Bourbaki degree} of the sequence $\sigma$, in analogy with the case studied for $k = 1$ and $n = 2$ in \cite{jardim2023bourbakidegreeplaneprojective}.
 By construction, $\Bour(\sigma) = 0$ if and only if $\sigma$ is a free sequence.
-The focus of this work is to understand the above concept for $n = 3$ and $k = 2$.
+The goal of this work is to study the concept above for $n = 3$ and $k = 2$.